How to prepare raised beds for winter – 5 ways to preserve them, from mulching to sowing cover crops

 A gardener with over a decade of experience under his belt, Christopher set up Gardens Revived with his brother, Andrew, in 2018 to create a thriving family business.
 Together, they have worked on residential gardens, listed buildings and gardens, flower shows and large estates with some exceeding 70 acres – many with historical significance.

-Pay special attention to any spent vegetables or fruiting plants, such as tomatoes.
-And make sure all of the weeds are removed, so that nothing can germinate over the winter.
+Pay special attention to any spent vegetables or fruiting plants such as tomatoes, and make sure all of the weeds are removed, so that nothing can germinate over the winter.

 2. Amend the soil

-It's also an excellent idea to get to work on a little mulching, such as straw, chopped autumn leaves, or well-rotted compost, to insulate the soil and protect it from extreme winter climes.
+It's an excellent idea to get to work on a little mulching, such as straw, chopped autumn leaves, or well-rotted compost, to insulate the soil and protect it from extreme winter climes.

 3. Consider a cover crop